 - created a new web page to bring together all IPS documents in one location

-- ensured that all identified IPS information was published on the AUSTRAC website by 1 May 2011.
+- ensured all identified IPS information was published on the AUSTRAC website by 1 May 2011.

-AUSTRAC will monitor and update its FOI disclosure log as necessary to ensure that responses to FOI requests are published in the disclosure log within 10 working days of the responses being made public (except for information that is otherwise exempt from being published under the FOI Act).
+We will monitor and update our FOI disclosure log as necessary to ensure that responses to FOI requests are published in the disclosure log within 10 working days of the responses being made public (except for information that is otherwise exempt from being published under the FOI Act).

-AUSTRAC will monitor its responses to FOI requests to identify information to which it 'routinely gives access' under the FOI Act, and publish this routinely.
-This will include information in documents to which the AUSTRAC routinely gives access in response to FOI requests.
+We will monitor our responses to FOI requests to identify information to which we 'routinely give access' under the FOI Act, and publish this routinely.
+This will include information in documents to which we routinely give access in response to FOI requests.

 IPS information architecture

-Many documents listed on the IPS section of the AUSTRAC website will be converted into HTML to meet accessibility requirements.
-AUSTRAC recognises that, due to technical constraints, not all documents published on its website under the IPS will be available in an accessible format immediately.
-Other documents not provided in accessible formats include PDFs made of images of scanned documents and documents that are out of date but are provided for historical reference.
+We recognise that, due to technical constraints, not all documents published on our website under the IPS will be available in an accessible format immediately.
+Other documents not provided in accessible formats include PDFs made of images of scanned documents and documents that are out of date but provided for historical reference.

-All AUSTRAC publications intended for public use are published on the agency's public website.
-In addition, AUSTRAC provides copies of the AUSTRAC annual report to the Commonwealth Library Deposit and Free Issue Scheme, and all reports published under the AUSTRAC typologies and case studies reports series are captured by the National Library of Australia's Pandora program.
+All AUSTRAC publications intended for public use are published on our public website.
+In addition, we provide copies of the AUSTRAC annual report to the Commonwealth Library Deposit and Free Issue Scheme, and all reports published under the AUSTRAC typologies and case studies reports series are captured by the National Library of Australia's Pandora program.